rjaskonis/react-fiber-hot-boilerplate/README.md

 # react-fiber-hot-boilerplate
-Once nodejs, npm and yarn installed, run 'yarn dev' to start development server
+Once nodejs, npm and yarn installed, run 'yarn install' to download libs and then run 'yarn dev' to start development server